gicentre/elm-vegalite/docs/changeNotes.md

 - `fiSelectionEmpty` for filtering with default empty result.

-- `daConcat` and `dataObject` for creating nested data values for functions that require a single data value (in support of the VL5 interaction model).
+- `daConcat`, `dataObject` and `dataObjects` for creating nested data values for functions that require a single data value (in support of the VL5 interaction model).

 - `TogglePredicate` and associated functions `tpFalse`, `tpExpr`, `tpShiftKey`, `tpCtrlKey` and `tpAltKey` for typesafe toggling of selections.